Bailee Madison: 2010s

 In 2013, Madison began playing Hillary on the TV sitcom Trophy Wife, replacing Gianna LePera who played the character in the pilot.

 In 2014, she began playing the recurring role of Sophia Quinn in the ABC Family drama The Fosters.

 In 2015, she began playing Grace Russell, the daughter of Cassie Nightingale, in the Hallmark series Good Witch.
 Madison continued in the role until the end of the fifth season in 2019.

 In 2017, it was announced that Madison would star in an adaptation of Rachel Bateman's novel Someone Else's Summer.

 In 2018, Madison portrayed the role of Kinsey, a rebellious child in the slasher film The Strangers: Prey at Night.
 She starred alongside Christina Hendricks and Martin Henderson, as her parents.
 Although the film received a mixed response from critics, Madison's performance was praised and was relatively successful at the box office.

 2020s

 In 2021, Madison played the female lead in a teen Christian musical drama, A Week Away, alongside Kevin Quinn.
 Netflix released the film on March 26.
 The following year, she played Imogen Adams in the HBO Max horror-thriller series Pretty Little Liars: Original Sin, a spin-off of Pretty Little Liars, to critical acclaim.
+In 2024, Madison signed a deal with Red Van Records, releasing her first single, "Kinda Fun", on January 12, and her second single, "Chiller", on July 26.